igarrison/chef-cookbooks/snekmon/README.md

 My goals were to visualize temperatures over different time periods as long as a few years and see the seasonal temperature changes between summer and winter.
 I also wanted to get alerts to my smartphone so that when I was away from the house at work it could help reinforce awareness of when conditions might be uncomfortably hot or cold for my ectothermic friend.
 I like chef and wanted to learn about test kitchen and serverspec and this looked like something that could easily be plugged into my existing graphite server.

-**WARNING**: This cookbook was created for my own use after my rpi's filesystem corrupted as a means to more quickly redeploy it.
-Its tailored for my use, but if you know the basics of both chef and python you can make it suit your own use.
+**NOTE**: This cookbook was created for my own use after my rpi's filesystem corrupted as a means to more quickly redeploy it.
+Its tailored for my use, but if you know the basics of both chef and python you could add USB hubs and run probes to an entire rack system of reptiles.

 Temperature and humidity are at the core of reptile keeping.
 The idea here is that 3 temperature probes should be placed with one at the hot side, center, and cool side which allows us to visualize the temperature gradient within the vivarium.
 Once metrics are collected its trivial to look at temperatures over different time periods.
 You could take your snake to a vet with graphs from the last 15 days, last 6 weeks, last 18 months, and last 5 years -- your reptile husbandry is auditable over long periods of time.